 Please click HERE to download.

-Edited by Douglas W. Arner, University of Hong Kong, Wai Yee Wan, Singapore Management University, Singapore, Andrew Godwin, The University of Melbourne, Australia, Wei Shen, Shanghai Jiao Tong University, China and Evan Gibson, Faculty of Law, University of Hong Kong, Hong Kong
+Edited by Douglas W. Arner, University of Hong Kong; Wai Yee Wan, Singapore Management University; Andrew Godwin, University of Melbourne; Wei Shen, Shanghai Jiao Tong University; and Evan Gibson, University of Hong Kong

 Publisher: Edward Elgar Publishing